-If you’ve never prepared beef short ribs low and slow style on the barbecue you are in for a treat.
-They give the best-smoked brisket a run for its money.
+If you’ve never prepared beef short ribs low-and-slow style on the barbecue then you are in for a treat.
+They give a smoked brisket a run for its money.
 Some of the finest barbecue joints in Texas such as Killen’s Barbecue in Pearland, right outside of Houston, serve up delicious beef ribs.

 I was a devout brisket fanatic until I tried the beef ribs at Killen’s.
 While I had some of the best brisket I’ve ever eaten there, it was their beef ribs that changed my life.
 I am not kidding.

 Here’s how to smoke a prime rib roast.